Check out your checkout! (see what I did there? ;).

 8. Add Trust Marks / Logos

-Ecommerce may have made the way we buy and sell things more accessible, but it has also given ground for some to defraud others.
-Users are naturally wary of stores they do not know and for good measure.
+Ecommerce as we know may have made the way we buy and sell things more accessible, but it has also given ground for some to defraud others.
+Users are naturally wary of stores they haven't made a purchase from before, so you can ease anxiety by highlighting that you have the right security software and processes in place.

-A reliable way to boost credibility is to make use of security logos.
-They are badges provided by third parties to show that your store is trustworthy.
+A reliable way to boost credibility is to add security logos.
+They are badges provided by third party security tools to show that your store is trustworthy.

 Important: Only include security logos if you’re actually using the security application.

-You’re probably using social proof across your website including the homepage, but what about using it within the checkout process?
+You’re probably using social proof and highlighting USP's across your website including the homepage, product pages and other important landing pages, but what about using both within the checkout process?

 As we know, when new customers are unsure about the purchase of your product (or they may be weighing up a competitor’s product), it’s our job to help make their decision easier.